 AMWA Designs creates homeware and interiors textiles and print designs for commercial and domestic spaces.
 It is built on the principle that our surrounding spaces should be enveloped with beautiful furnishings that evoke powerful and positive thoughts within us.
 AMWA Designs beautifully combines elements of colour, pattern, texture and geometry.
 Adinkra symbols and proverbs of Ghana are the inspiration.

-Bob Grandy descends from a family of generational weavers.
-Starting at the age of eight, Grandy is now considered a master weaver and expertly specialises in Kente and Ewe weaving.
-Based in Aflao, Ghana, Grandy is often invited around the world to give master classes.
+Bobbo Ahiagble descends from a family of generational weavers.
+Starting at the age of eight, Bobbo is now considered a master weaver and expertly specialises in Kente and Ewe weaving.
+Based in Aflao, Ghana, Bobbo is often invited around the world to give master classes.

 Constructed with a mixture of sun-dried clay, soil, straw and cow droppings and mixed by foot to create strong pottery-like structures, the Cour Royale is the heart of the village and is the architectural masterpiece of the people of Kassena.
 Decorated with geometric patterns, the designs are ornately symbolic and tell an expressive story of this ancient culture.